orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 - These structures can contain any combination of OrbitDB stores - you are not limited to just one.
 - You can nest a database within another, and you can create new databases to next your existing databases within.
 - _Nesting_ databases is a powerful approach, but it is one of many. **Do not** feel limited. **Do** share novel approaches with the community.
+- Fixture data can be loaded easily, and locally, by simply including a basic set of values during app initialization

 And with this, you are now ready to connect to the outside world.
 Continue to [Chapter 4: Peer to Peer Part 1](04_P2P_Part_1.md) to join your app to the global IPFS network, and to other users!